gohugoio/hugoDocs/content/en/templates/lists.md

 Here is the ordering for the example that follows:

-1. Content is grouped by month according to the `date` field in front matter.
+1. Content is grouped by month according to the `date` field in the front matter.
 2. Groups are listed in ascending order (i.e., the oldest groups first)
 3. Pages within each respective group are ordered alphabetically according to the `title`.